Why Does My Dog Twitch in Its Sleep?

 It's particularly common for dogs to twitch in their sleep, but certain signs could indicate that there's a deeper issue.

 Dogs twitching or jerking in sleep could have a sleep seizure disorder.
 That said, it's more likely that your dog is simply having a dream while deep in REM sleep.
-This article looks at the primary things to consider and whether or not your should schedule a visit to your veterinarian.
-Let's take a look.
+This article looks at the primary things to consider and whether or not your should schedule a visit to your veterinarian to find a seizure supplement or medication to explore.

 Twitching in Sleep is Normal for Dogs